-Sixteen credit hours in a semester and 8 credit hours in a six-week summer session are considered maximum course loads and may be exceeded only with the approval of the graduate chair and the Graduate Division.
+Sixteen credit hours in a semester and 8 credit hours in a six-week summer session are considered maximum course loads and may be exceeded only with the approval of the graduate chair and Graduate Education.
 The minimum full-time load for graduate students is 8 credit hours of course work.
 Courses taken for audit do not count toward determining full- or part-time enrollment status.

 Eligible doctoral candidates may be considered as carrying a full academic load (full-time status) when enrolled for 1 credit hour of Dissertation 800.

 Eligible master’s candidates may be considered as carrying a full academic load (full-time status) when enrolled for 1 credit hour of Thesis 700F after completing all required credits for the graduate degree including the program's requirements for Thesis 700.

 For graduate assistants, the full-time load is 6 credit hours of course work relevant to their degree.
 Audit hours do not count toward the minimum.
 Because their duties ordinarily require 20 hours per week, they are restricted to a maximum of 9 credit hours.
-However, with special permission from the graduate chair and the Graduate Division, graduate assistants may register for 12 credit hours, including audits.
+However, with special permission from the graduate chair and Graduate Education, graduate assistants may register for 12 credit hours, including audits.

 Variable Credit Courses

 The number of credit hours obtainable in most courses is stated in this Catalog.
 Certain courses, designated (V) in Catalog course listings, offer variable credit.
 Students in these courses usually pursue individual work.
 The number of credit hours a student will earn in such a course must be approved by the instructor at the time of registration.
 Students must register for a definite number of credit hours and may earn no more or less than the stated number.